 The power of words

 Words can be inclusive or divisive, especially the choice of words at the beginning of a relationship.
-Using inclusive words, such as “we“, “us” create belonging, similar to using “yes, and…” instead of the (in)famous “yes, but…“.
+Using inclusive words, such as “we” and “us”, create belonging, similar to using “yes, and…” instead of the (in)famous “yes, but…“.

 Using “how” and “what” to ask exploratory questions versus “why” also adds up to trust.

-Avoid or use minimally words like “but“, “should“, “must“, “always“, “never“, use them in appropriate context or not at all if possible.
+Avoid or use minimal words like “but“, “should“, “must“, “always“, and “never” use them in appropriate context or not at all if possible.

-Acknowledgement is a validation of the client’s thoughts and actions by recognising their strengths and progress.
+Acknowledgement is validating clients’ thoughts and actions by recognising their strengths and progress.
 This helps tremendously with building confidence and increasing self-esteem in the client.

 The coach can use any opportunity to acknowledge the client showing strength in various situations, the client taking her first step towards her goals, positive attributes the coach observes in the client herself, or ideas that the client has that bring her closer to her goals.

-Acknowledgment, just as gratitude and celebration, also set a positive note for the coaching conversation, building excitement and confidence, so the client is ready to take on bigger challenges and move closer to her dreams.
+Acknowledgement, just as gratitude and celebration, also sets a positive note for the coaching conversation, building excitement and confidence so the client is ready to take on bigger challenges and move closer to her dreams.